offe/phat-marker-sketcher/README.md

 ## Todo

+- Sync headings and element descriptions

-- Move elements into project context
+- Expand mainState into dict
-- Add "drag" state
+- Add lasso (when shiftKey is true for mousemove when otherwise draw would start)
+- Add multiselect - drag and delete should work (not resize)
 - Set minimum size for elements to 1, 1 - no more weird inverted lines